Rip It Up (Orange Juice song): Music video

 The video opens with the band in a futuristic, but cheaply constructed, control room as they sing, dance and operate various controls.
 The band then watch themselves on a monitor screen as they walk down a rainy British high street dressed in incongruous, brightly coloured summer clothes.
 The video then cuts back to the control room, this time with the band playing their instruments superimposed over it, before returning to more scenes of a British city in torrential rain as the band walk around in scuba diving gear.
 The video finally cuts back to the band playing in a silver foil covered room, before superimposing them over a pile of random photographs.

+Reception

+Lloyd Bradley reviewed the single for "Rip It Up" in the NME found that Orange Juice had avoided "all known cliches in both music and words" while finding the song "ultimately goes nowhere, it's a bright, refreshing journey."